Nationals vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Patrick Corbin gets the nod on the mound for the Washington Nationals in the first of a three-game series against the San Diego Padres and Fernando Tatis Jr. on Friday at 9:40 PM ET.
+Juan Soto and the San Diego Padres will look to get to Josiah Gray when he starts for the Washington Nationals on Saturday at 8:40 PM ET.

-The Padres are listed as -275 moneyline favorites for this matchup against the Nationals (+220).
-San Diego is the run-line favorite (-2.5).
-An 8-run over/under is listed for this contest.
+The Nationals are +155 moneyline underdogs for this matchup against the favorite Padres (-190).
+The game's over/under is listed at 8.5 runs.

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.